-The demand for a professional team for video productions in Los Angeles is high, as well as a risk to fail this production due to lack of crew expertise.
+The demand for a professional video makers team in Los Angeles and Orlando is high, as well as a risk to fail this production due to lack of crew expertise.
 Therefore, we want to make you sure we can engage high-class specialist of any kind for a successful production.

-With one of the most competitive video production rate per hour in San Francisco, Orlando, and Los Angeles.
-AD.JUST will adapt to your budget and provide you with high-quality video production services.
+With one of the most competitive video production rates (Orlando, Los Angeles, San Francisco) AD.JUST will adapt to your budget and provide you with high-quality video production services.
+On this page you can obtain Rate Card for Video Production by request or check our Videographer prices.

 A new multifunctional production van Mercedes-Benz Metris available in Los Angeles for small production crews.